How strongly I recommend this book: 4 / 10

 ‘In frivolity there is a lightness which can rise.
 But in seriousness is a gravity that falls, like a stone.’
 This, he said, was true of people who understood Zen.
 He summarised it thus: ‘There is a difference between being serious and being sincere.’

-there’s an element of fun in every task, even if it isn’t always obvious.
+There’s an element of fun in every task, even if it isn’t always obvious.
 Try asking yourself what this would look like if it were fun, and then build your projects around the answer.

 When the going got tough, those who believed they could do it – regardless of their ability – were the ones who actually could.
 And, crucially, the students who were primed to be more confident ended up enjoying the exercise a lot more too.
 This study was exploring a simple question.
 How does our level of self-confidence affect our performance?
 The answer to this question – along with those of many such studies before and since – is simple: a great deal.
 Feeling confident about our ability to complete a task makes us feel good when we’re doing it, and helps us do it better.